Keeping your brain sharp across the lifespan

 What Typically Declines

-Processing speed.
-The brain slows down.
-Tasks that require quick reactions or rapid information processing take longer with age.
+Processing speed is the rate at which the brain handles quick reactions and rapid information processing, and it slows down with age.
+Tasks that demand fast responses take longer.
 This is one of the most consistent findings in cognitive aging research.

-Working memory.
-The ability to hold and manipulate information in mind (like remembering a phone number while dialing) tends to decline.
-This affects multitasking and following complex instructions.
+Working memory is the capacity to hold and manipulate information in mind, like remembering a phone number while dialing.
+This ability tends to decline, which affects multitasking and following complex instructions.

-Episodic memory.
-Memory for specific events and experiences, particularly recent ones, often becomes less reliable.
-The classic "Where did I put my keys?" phenomenon.
+Episodic memory refers to memory for specific events and experiences, particularly recent ones.
+It often becomes less reliable with age, the classic "Where did I put my keys?" phenomenon.

-Executive function.
-Planning, organizing, and shifting between tasks can become more effortful.
-The prefrontal cortex, which governs these functions, is particularly susceptible to age-related changes.
+Executive function involves planning, organizing, and shifting between tasks, and these can become more effortful.
+The prefrontal cortex is the brain region that governs these functions, and it is particularly susceptible to age-related changes.

 What Typically Stays Stable

-Vocabulary and language.
-Word knowledge and language abilities remain stable or even improve into late life.
+Vocabulary and language are the word knowledge and communication abilities that remain stable or even improve into late life.
 The ability to communicate effectively persists.

-Crystallized intelligence.
-Accumulated knowledge and expertise from a lifetime of learning doesn't disappear.
-A historian doesn't forget history; a musician doesn't forget music.
+Crystallized intelligence is the accumulated knowledge and expertise from a lifetime of learning, and it doesn't disappear.
+A historian doesn't forget history.
+A musician doesn't forget music.

-Semantic memory.
-General knowledge about the world, facts, and concepts remains largely intact.
+Semantic memory refers to general knowledge about the world, facts, and concepts, and it remains largely intact.

-Emotional regulation.
-Older adults often show better emotional stability and regulation than younger people.
+Emotional regulation is the control of emotional responses, and older adults often show better emotional stability than younger people.

 The Nuance

-Here's what's important: neuron loss doesn't explain decline.
+Neuron loss is not the explanation for cognitive decline.
 Research using modern counting methods found that significant cell loss doesn't occur during normal aging.
 Most neurons persist.
-The changes are more about connectivity, communication efficiency, and regional specialization.
+The changes track three shifts instead:

 This matters because it means the hardware isn't disappearing.
 The software can still run, even if it runs differently.
 And because the brain retains plasticity, it can adapt.